 Shippers should be aware of GRI announcements and factor these increases into their transportation budgets and negotiations with carriers to avoid unexpected cost escalations in their supply chain operations.

-Related: Top 10 Items Exported From India To USA: A 2024 List
+Related: Top 10 Items Exported From India To The USA

 How To Calculate Ocean Freight Charges?